MuhammadTaha-GH/Calculator-using-HTML-CSS-and-JavaScript/README.md

 # License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open source; feel free to adapt and extend.

 # Contact

 For any inquiries or suggestions, feel free to reach out:

 GitHub: MuhammadTaha-GH
+LinkedIn: www.linkedin.com/in/muhammad-taha-da
 Email: taha.bhurani@gmail.com

+If this project helped you, please give it a star!